grantseltzer/blog/content/recipes/miami-rolls.md

 # Miami rolls + Challah

 Miami rolls are a challah based onion pocket roll.
 They're very soft, sweet, flavorful, and delicious.
 Pretty traditional to jewish bakeries in New York.
 I worked at a bakery all throughout high school and these were my favorite things there.
 When they closed down in 2020 I tried to get the recipe but the owner wouldn't share it with me.
-Through 10+ iterations I have engineered a recipe that is exactly how I remember them.
+Through 15+ iterations I have engineered a recipe that is exactly how I remember them.
 This recipe is truly worth sharing to keep the tradition of them alive considering so many classic New York bakeries continue to go out of business.
 I have no clue why they're named Miami rolls.

-This recipe can also be used to make a fantastic challah!
-Create the same dough and instead of forming it into individual rolls just braid it into a challah (or split it in half and form two).
+This recipe can also be used to make a fantastic challah.
+Make the same dough and instead of forming it into individual rolls just braid it into a challah (or split it in half and form two).
 Bake time will take 5-10 minutes longer.

 ![miamis](/miamis.jpg)